The Supreme Hype Tax Explained

 Supreme's business model is curation.
 They have good taste.
 The brands they pick tend to have real heritage: Timberland, The North Face, Leatherman, Spitfire, Zojirushi.
 The products are genuinely good.

 But the box logo isn't free.
-On average you're paying over double for the same product with Supreme branding.
+On average you're paying 83% more for the same product with Supreme branding.
 That's the hype tax.

 Every Supreme product has an original, and you can buy it today without waiting for a Thursday drop or paying resale prices.